Port Access Control

 '----'

 Figure 2: H1 (Supplicant) initiates EAP authentication handshake (EAPoL Request).
-Authenticator relays EAP message onto backend RADIUS server.
+Authenticator relays EAP message onto back-end RADIUS server.

 Authentication |